 “To the readers of my stories who . . . have recognized beneath the magic glamour of romance and adventure the clear flame of my belief that the beautiful things of life are as real as the ugly things of life, that gay courage may turn threatened defeat into victory, that hitching one’s wagon to the star of achievement will lift one high above the quicksands of discouragement.”

 This dedication introduced Emilie Loring’s ninth book, Lighted Windows, in 1930, but it might have been written at any stage of her life.
-Some are surprised to learn that this author of optimistic, up-to-date novels was actually a Victorian lady, born in 1866, who did not begin to write for publication until her two sons had left for prep school, and she was nearly fifty years old.
+Some are surprised to learn that this author of optimistic, up-to-date novels was actually a Victorian lady, born in 1866, who waited to write for publication until her two sons had left for prep school, and she was nearly fifty years old.

-Emilie Loring’s male leads range from a wealthy playboy in the Maine woods, to an up-and-coming Boston attorney, to a bridge-building engineer in the wilds of Alaska, but always their eyes are “clean, clear and compelling” below hair which usually has a rebellious kink above the brow and is touched lightly at the temples with silver.
-The young ladies have eyes “like velvety pansies,” dimples at the corners of their smiles, and play or sing beautifully, but they have been to college and are spirited enough to pilot planes, manage their own farms, and run for political office.
+Emilie Loring’s male leads range from a wealthy playboy in the Maine woods, to an up-and-coming Boston attorney, to a bridge-building engineer in the wilds of Alaska.
+Their eyes are “clean, clear and compelling” below hair which usually has a rebellious kink above the brow and is touched lightly at the temples with silver.
+The young ladies have eyes “like velvety pansies,” dimples at the corners of their smiles, and play or sing beautifully.
+They have also been to college and are spirited enough to pilot planes, manage their own farms, and run for political office.

-Emilie learned early about entertaining writing.
-Her father, George Melville Baker, was a publisher with Lee & Shepard and a renowned playwright who staged amateur comedies for charity.
-The Baker parlor was often emptied of its furnishings to present plays on a make-shift stage with a painted, canvas backdrop.
+Emilie’s father, George Melville Baker, was a publisher with Lee & Shepard and a renowned playwright who staged amateur comedies for charity.
+The Bakers often emptied their parlor to present plays on a make-shift stage with a painted, canvas backdrop.
 Performers of the Boston stage and lecture circuits acted alongside the family, as did popular authors from Lee & Shepard.
-With this upbringing, it was no wonder that Emilie’s sister Rachel and her brother Robert both became playwrights, but although Emilie’s career would eventually eclipse them all, she waited a long time to try.
+It was no wonder that Emilie’s sister Rachel and her brother Robert both became playwrights, but although Emilie’s career would eventually eclipse them all, she waited a long time to try.

 Instead, she married attorney Victor Loring and raised two sons in a three-story home in Wellesley Hills, complete with servants, stables, gardens, and an orchard.
 As her readers know, Emilie devotedly loved both gardens and afternoon teas, and a great dream of her life became reality when she hosted a tea party in her orchard with a young girl playing the flute under a big, apple tree.
 She also adored dogs, collected silver boxes and colored paperweights, and loved reading, particularly Dickens.